FuriousGeorge19/never_search_alone/Never_Search_Alone_Outline.md

 		- Conducting meetings
 		  <br>
 - **5 activities tracked**
-	- **Outreach** —<font color="#f79646"> Any email or message initiated by you, including warm and cold introductions, updates, follow-ups, etc., to a recruiter, target company, or networking person, with the intent of supporting your job search. </font>
+	- **Outreach** —<span style="color:#AA4A44"> Any email or message initiated by you, including warm and cold introductions, updates, follow-ups, etc., to a recruiter, target company, or networking person, with the intent of supporting your job search. </span>
-	- **Scheduled** — <font color="#f79646">Any new meeting with a person in your network, recruiter, or company individual that has been formally scheduled on your calendar. </font>
+	- **Scheduled** — <span style="color:#AA4A44">Any new meeting with a person in your network, recruiter, or company individual that has been formally scheduled on your calendar. </span>
-	- **Networking cal**l — <font color="#f79646">Any call/Zoom meeting/in-person meeting with someone from your Listening Tour, or from your network/industry who is neither a recruiter or at a target company, nor related to active work or consulting. </font>
+	- **Networking cal**l — <span style="color:#AA4A44">Any call/Zoom meeting/in-person meeting with someone from your Listening Tour, or from your network/industry who is neither a recruiter or at a target company, nor related to active work or consulting. </span>
-	- **Recruiter call** — <font color="#f79646">Any call/Zoom/meeting that occurred with an independent recruiter. </font>
+	- **Recruiter call** — <span style="color:#AA4A44">Any call/Zoom/meeting that occurred with an independent recruiter. </span>
-	- **Company call** — <font color="#f79646">Any call/Zoom/meeting that occurred with a representative (e.g., board member) or employee at the target company.</font>
+	- **Company call** — <span style="color:#AA4A44">Any call/Zoom/meeting that occurred with a representative (e.g., board member) or employee at the target company.</span>
 - Can get a copy at Phyl.org.
 It’s a Google Sheet.
   <br>
 - **Jeff’s Opportunity Screener**